 The programme should have effective and robust Quality Assurance processes which should cover design and review, including approvals, monitoring of teaching quality, and rigour of the assessment processes The QA processes should be inclusive of all key stakeholder perspectives.

 PROGRAMME DELIVERY & OPERATIONS

 The programme should specify the student entry criteria which should lead to an appropriate quality of student intake and an international student mix.
 Teaching should be of high quality and of appropriate academic depth, supported by the development of personal skills, an international perspective, corporate engagement, and a broad ethics/sustainability perspective.

-- Two EQUIS accredited schools have their programmes EFMD Accredited
+- Three schools have their programmes accredited EPAS

 - The Faculty of Economics, Business and Tourism at the University of Split, first time accredited EPAS